This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- 2 Tbsp. coconut oil or butter, melted
+- 2 Tbsp. virgin coconut oil, or butter, melted

-- 10 Tbsp. honey OR palm sugar OR Rapadura/panela (for a low-sugar option, use 5 Tbsp. sweetener with 60 drops of liquid stevia.)
+- 10 Tbsp. raw honey , OR coconut sugar (For a low-sugar option, use 5 Tbsp. sugar with 60 drops of liquid stevia.)

-- 1/2 cup additive-free nut butter (I used fresh-ground hazelnut butter made in my food processor, but almond, cashew or even sunflower seed butter would work)
+- 1/2 cup hazelnut butter, (I used fresh-ground hazelnut butter made in my food processor, but almond, cashew or even sunflower seed butter will work.)

 - 1/2 tsp. sea salt